-The only place where Western coverage showed any measure of hesitation or analytical shading was Bahrain, a state where Western countries, particularly Britain and the US, had their own (mainly defence) interests in preserving the existing regime.
+The only place where Western coverage showed any measure of hesitation or analytical shading was Bahrain, a state where Western countries, particularly Britain and the United States, had their own (mainly defence) interests in preserving the existing regime.
 Here, it was just about possible to decry the repression and the deaths, while hazarding that the regime's overthrow might be a step too far.

 Something similar can be discerned, for similar reasons, in discussion of Jordan.
-But it is not just in these two countries where the arguments, as between order and disorder, may be more finely balanced than the all-or-nothing, black-or-white, presentation of the Arab Spring – or the British riots – may suggest.
+But it is not just in these two countries where the arguments, as between order and disorder, may be more finely balanced than the all-or-nothing, black-or-white presentation of the Arab Spring – or the British riots – may suggest.
 The point at which people start to believe they have a greater interest in change than in the status quo is not always easy to define.

-It is tempting to romanticise revolution: the injustices are so obvious; the images of statues toppling and flags burning so dramatic; the rebels' readiness for martyrdom so glorious; the liberation of prisoners so inspiring; the euphoria of the crowds so infectious.
+It is oh so tempting to romanticise revolution: the injustices are so obvious; the images of statues toppling and flags burning so dramatic; the rebels' readiness for martyrdom so glorious; the liberation of prisoners so inspiring; the euphoria of the crowds so infectious.
 Revolutions provide all this and more – so long as they are someone else's.

 In the real world, there are few more truly terrifying experiences than a complete breakdown of law and order – as some of those who suffered during the riots in London and elsewhere will testify.
 And this was just a few hours in a relatively few locations in a country where no one will have doubted that the law would once again be laid down and order restored.

-There could be no such confidence eight years ago in Baghdad, where "stuff" just "happened", just as there must be doubts in Libya today whether the transitional council, even after so much planning, will be able to exert its authority the length and breadth of the land.
+There could be no such confidence eight years ago in Baghdad, where "stuff" just "happened", just as there must be doubts in Libya today whether the transitional council, even after so much intensive planning, will be able to exert its authority the length and breadth of the land.
 There are so many disgruntled groups and so many firearms now on the loose.

 Few revolutions are either brief or bloodless.
 Changes of regime are more often chaotic, ruthless and deeply unjust affairs.
 The meek rarely inherit the Earth – still less the well-read intelligentsia or the nicely-mannered bourgeoisie.
 Contemporary accounts of France in 1789 or Russia in 1917-18 offer little, beyond leaders' rhetoric, that is uplifting.
 Rather, they depict extreme violence, vicious settling of scores, and a great deal of acquisitive opportunism on the part of those you and I might call "mindless thugs".